Sindhu-Vasireddy/DiffusionRestoration/README.md

 ## Model inference and sampling

-See notebooks in `notebooks/` for examples.
+See the Jyputer notebook [Constrained-vorticity-sampling.ipnyb](notebooks/Constrained-vorticity-sampling.ipnyb) for examples.